-This 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct-vent (2-pipe) or non-direct vent (1-pipe) furnace.
+This 4-way multipoise Category IV condensing furnace is CSA design-certified as a direct-vent (2-pipe) furnace for 40,000 BTUh through 140,000 BTUh models using outside air for combustion.
+The 26,000 BTUh model can use the same 2-pipe venting system using outside air for combustion but is not considered direct vent.
+A non-direct vent (1-pipe) furnace for all models using indoor air for combustion or from a well-ventilated attic or crawl space, where permitted by local code.
 See Fig. 2.
 The furnace is factory-shipped for use with natural gas.
 The furnace can be converted in the field for use with propane gas when a factory-supplied conversion kit is used.
 Refer to the furnace rating plate for conversion kit information.

 These furnaces are not approved for installation in recreational vehicles or outdoors.
-Single-stage furnaces (40,000 through 120,000) are approved for installation in manufactured housing/mobile homes with manufacturer-approved accessory.
-The conversion kit is required for use with both natural and propane gas.
+Single-stage furnaces (40,000 BTUh through 120,000 BTUh) are approved for installation in manufactured housing/mobile homes with manufacturer-approved accessory.
+The accessory conversion kit is required for use with both natural and propane gas.
 The furnace must also be installed on a factory-supplied accessory combustible floor base or evaporator coil casing.

-This furnace is designed for minimum continuous return-air temperature of 60° F (15° C) db or intermittent operation down to 55° F (13° C) db such as when used with a night setback thermostat.
-Return-air temperature must not exceed 80° F (27° C) db.
+This furnace is designed for minimum continuous return-air temperature of 60°F (15°C) db or intermittent operation down to 55°F (13°C) db such as when used with a night setback thermostat.
+Return-air temperature must not exceed 80°F (27°C) db.
 Failure to follow these return-air temperature limits may affect reliability of heat exchangers, motors, and controls.
 See Fig. 3.